 Bilateral relations Switzerland–Dominican Republic

-Diplomatic relations between Switzerland and the Dominican Republic are harmonious.
-Trade has grown in recent years.
-The Dominican Republic is well-known in Switzerland as a holiday destination.
+Diplomatic relations between Switzerland and the Dominican Republic are good.
+Trade between the two countries has grown in recent years.
+The Dominican Republic is a popular destination for Swiss tourists.

 Key aspects of diplomatic relations

-The Dominican Republic is a tourist destination and country of emigration for many Swiss nationals.
-Switzerland and the Dominican Republic have good trading relations and have concluded bilateral agreements on air transport, investment protection, and the transfer of sentenced persons.
+The Dominican Republic is a popular tourist destination and a country to which many Swiss citizens emigrate.
+Switzerland and the Dominican Republic maintain trade relations and have also signed bilateral agreements on air transport, investment protection, and the transfer of sentenced persons.

 Treaty database